COVID-19 is an infectious disease caused by the virus SARS-CoV-2.

 The bacterial pathogens most often implicated are Haemophilus influenzae, Streptococcus pneumoniae and Moraxella catarrhalis.
 Approximately one-third of episodes of otitis media are caused by nontypeable Haemophilus influenzae and this bacterium is the most common cause of recurrent otitis media.
 There is no vaccine available to prevent infection from this bacterium and antibiotic resistance is an increasing problem.

 There is a pressing need to develop better methods to manage middle ear infections.
 The Institute is fighting middle ear infection through novel vaccine approaches.
-Our research teams focused on fighting middle ear infections include: Professor Michael Jennings, Associate Professor Kate Seib, Dr Darren Grice, Dr Milton Kiefel, Dr Ian Peak.
+Our research teams focused on fighting middle ear infections include: Dr John Atack, Professor Michael Jennings, Associate Professor Kate Seib, Dr Darren Grice, Dr Milton Kiefel, Dr Ian Peak.